 Students should select elective courses that complement their intended baccalaureate major or program area of interest.
 Additional courses in all General Education content areas (such as communications, humanities, social behavioral sciences, mathematics, and natural sciences) can fulfill general elective hours.
 Additionally, students can select courses in disciplines such as accounting, business, computers and technology, criminal justice, early childhood, education, law and public service, marketing and management.
 Consult the Course Descriptions section of the Catalog for additional course information.

 All incoming degree-seeking students who have earned fewer than 30 credits are required to take and successfully complete SLS 1515 - Cornerstone Experience in the first semester.
 Successful completion is defined as earning a "C" or better in the course.

+All incoming degree-seeking students in the Associate in Arts program are required to take and successfully complete IDS 2891 – CREATIVE Capstone after the completion of 30 credits, including (ENC 1101 and 1102) OR (ENC 1101 and SPC 1017), OR (ENC 1101 and SPC 2608).
+Successful completion is defined as earning a “D” or better in the course.
+Students who are enrolled in the FSW Honors Program may substitute IDH 2911 for IDS 2891 in order to fulfill the graduation requirement.

 Students are encouraged to see an academic advisor to review program prerequisites and to review common course prerequisites for baccalaureate program areas (also available through Florida Virtual Campus at www.floridashines.org).